 This 'self-identification' approach has been successfully used in the Legal Aid Ontario system for some time.

 The advantage of the self-identification system is that it will have a much lower administrative cost than the formal application system, thereby allowing more money to be allotted to the actual implementation of measures.
-The advantage of the formal system, on the other hand, is that there will be less chance of ineligible participants passing the screen.

 Priority for delivery